Danial Kalbasi

 Building a feature from scratch or using third-party software isn’t always an easy choice, especially in Startups.
 It is even more challenging when you have fewer financial and staffing resources.
 This is when every decision is counted and affects the business as a whole.
 Let’s see how we can tackle this to some extent.

 There are a couple of points that you can consider before deciding on similar scenarios, especially when the stakes are high.
-These points are the lessons I learned over the years, and pick the top ones to share with you.
+These points are the lessons I've learned over the years, and I've selected the top ones to share with you.

 Understand the business value.
 The business here is not only restricted to the economic aspect.
 To start discovering how to choose a suitable feature development strategy, it all begins with understanding the value of the feature in your business.

 To tackle software challenges, it’s always essential to have a clear picture of your organizational priorities.
 In our case, a simple definition of business value is the impact of the feature on all forms of value that determines the health of the organization.
-In software companies, it can translate into multiple things such as better performance, better usability, more availability of service, tighter security, or even better team agility.
+In software companies, it can translate into multiple benefits, such as improved performance, enhanced usability, increased service availability, tighter security, or even better team agility.
 These are all business values.
-Some of them are more important in specific organizations and some less.
+Some of them are more important in specific organizations, and some are less.

 A simple definition of business value in our case is the impact of the feature on all forms of value that determines the health of the organization.
 In software companies can translate into multiple things such as better performance, better usability, more availability of service, tighter security or even better team agility.